Legal online gambling with

 Projected online launch: 2021

-All three online gambling verticals - sports betting, casino gambling, and online poker - were legalized in one hit in December 2019 leaving Michigan poised to become an online gambling powerhouse.
-March Madness is the rumored debut for retail sports betting but It’s anticipated the online side of things may take more time to implement.
-Any online sports betting launch will be followed by online casino sites.
+All three online gambling verticals - sports betting, casino gambling, and online poker - were legalized in one hit in December 2019, leaving Michigan poised to become an online gambling powerhouse.
+In-person betting is already underway but full-scale mobile wagering will have to wait until 2021 under the terms of the law.
+PointsBet and Fox Bet are confirmed MI online gambling operators and many more are set to follow.

 The Magnolia State adjusted their state legislation to legalize daily fantasy sports in 2017, a move which paved the way for the introduction of sports betting.
-Online wagering is available but restricted to a land-based casino as per state law.
-Hence the retail status.
+State law permits mobile wagering but only on casino grounds.
+Understandably, the limitations of the law and the cost involved in launching an app has seen zero interest in mobile from casinos.
+Reports of Mississippi legalizing full-scale mobile sports betting have cropped up in 2020 however.

-The first legal sports wager was placed in late 2018 five years on from permitting sports betting.
+The first legal sports wager was placed in late 2018, five years on from permitting sports betting.
 Rivers Casino in upstate Schenectady gladly played history makers.
-FanDuel launched its retail sportsbook not long after at Tioga Downs positioning themselves nicely for when and if NY mobile sports betting is ever given the go-ahead by lawmakers.
+FanDuel launched its retail sportsbook not long after at Tioga Downs and is positioned nicely if NY mobile sports betting is ever given the go-ahead by lawmakers.
+This will not be in 2020 though.

-The natural became state number nine with legal sports betting in July 2019, Oaklawn Racing Casino Resort taking the first legal wager and officially kicking things off.
-Under state law, online gambling is restricted to onsite at a casino and this isn't set to change anytime soon.
+The Natural State became the ninth state to launch regulated sports betting in July 2019.
+Oaklawn Racing Casino Resort accepted the first legal wager and officially kicked the market off.
+However, under state law, legal gambling is limited to the grounds of a physical casino and this isn't set to change anytime soon.

 Against the odds, New Mexico became the sixth state with legal sports betting, without state law permitting the activity.
 The Tamaya Nation opened the sportsbook at Santa Ana Star Casino after discovering a loophole in the state’s gambling law.
 It's one of five tribal casinos in NM, none of which offers mobile sports betting.

-Since sports betting is introduced on a state-by-state basis, not every state has the same choice of sportsbooks and apps, nor the same operators.
+Since sports betting is introduced on a state-by-state basis, not every state has the same choice of sportsbooks and apps available.

 In any case, what do you want from an online gambling site?
 For you to sign up with an operator and create an account, ask yourself, what must a site have?

-Is a big juicy welcome bonus top of your list?
+Are you after a big welcome bonus?
 Do you require a specific payment method?
 Perhaps, you want to be able to bet on a lesser-known sport?

 Welcome bonus offers are used by online gambling sites to entice new customers to sign up.